llm-bible/llm-bible.github.io/_publications/herzig2021open.markdown

 bibkey: herzig2021open
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2103.12011"}
-tags: ['Training Techniques', 'Model Architecture', 'BERT', 'Pre-Training', 'Applications']
+tags: ['Pre-Training', 'Applications', 'Model Architecture', 'Training Techniques', 'BERT']
 ---
 Recent advances in open-domain QA have led to strong models based on dense retrieval, but only focused on retrieving textual passages.
 In this work, we